How to Change Your Name in Florida

 Important things to remember:

-When all the paperwork is completed and assembled, send it to your local Social Security Administration office, which you can find here.
-(Psst, buy the HitchSwitch Full Service plan for $69 and get pre-paid mailing envelopes with your package of printed, autofilled paperwork.)
-You can also deliver it in person.
+When all the paperwork is completed and assembled, bring it to your local Social Security Administration office, which you can find here.

 Reporting your name change to the Social Security Administration doesn't mean you'll be issued a new Social Security number.
 As soon as your application is processed, you'll simply get a new Social Security card as well as all the documents you submitted back.